Caroline Boissier-Butini

-Caroline Boissier-Butini (2 May 1786 – 9 March 1836) was a Swiss pianist and composer.
+Caroline Boissier-Butini (2 May 1786 – 9 March 1836) was a Genevan and Swiss pianist and composer.

-Career
+Biography

+Early life

 Born Caroline Butini in Geneva, she was the eldest child of Pierre Butini (1759–1838) and Jeanne-Pernette, née Bardin (1764–1841).
-The musician wrote that her father was her most important patron, though he played no instrument.
-As a member of the upper class of Geneva, she grew up in a favorable environment for the artistic education of girls, but in her direct family environment nobody employed similar intensity with music as she did.
-In her writings the name of a teacher is mentioned only once, in 1808: François-Charles Mansui (1785–1847), a resident of Geneva between 1807 and 1812.
+She wrote that her father was her most important patron, though he played no instrument.
+As a member of the upper class of Geneva, she grew up in a favorable environment for the artistic education of girls, but her immediate family contained no musicians so dedicated as herself.
+In her writings, the name of a teacher is mentioned only once, in 1808: François-Charles Mansui (1785–1847), a resident of Geneva between 1807 and 1812.
 Thus, Butini may have had lessons with him as a young adult.
-It is not known who taught her the basics of playing the piano.
+It is not known who taught her the basics of playing the piano, which she learned in adolescence.
+At the age of 20, she noted in her private journal "I have dedicated a third of my life to music."